 Since the 1970s, running shoes have been categorized by prescription: If you have X issue, wear Y shoe.
 At first, these prescriptions came in the form of “neutral” versus “stability,” referring to the level of cushioning and specialized arch support.
 Shoe manufacturers claimed that such features could alleviate stresses placed on the body that result in running injuries.
 In recent years, those prescriptions have gotten even more specific, thanks to a wave of minimalist, maximalist, and zero-drop soles, all of which claim to be the ticket to injury-free running.

 Shoe prescriptions are widely accepted as the cure for all running ills.
 A 2014 study found that most runners believe wearing the wrong shoe type is a major cause of running-related injuries.
-But according to a paper published in the October 2018 issue of British Journal of Sports Medicine, there’s no evidence that’s actually the case.
+But according to a paper published in the British Journal of Sports Medicine, there’s no evidence that’s actually the case.